Skip to content

 Apprenticeships at Tong

-Tong Engineering apprenticeships are carried out according to the relevant Apprenticeship Standard for each occupational area, in conjunction with training providers including Lincoln, Grimsby and Boston Colleges.
+Tong Engineering apprenticeships are carried out according to the relevant Apprenticeship Standard for each occupational area, in conjunction with training providers including Lincoln, Boston and Grimsby Colleges.

-Learning will be split up into 80% of the time on the job and 20% of the time in structured learning with the college.
-This is called “Day release”.
+Learning will be split up into 80% of the time on the job and 20% of the time in structured learning at college, known as “day release”.

 Clear Progression